CredLancer/SuperLancers/README.md

 ## Unique Value Proposition

-While many on-chain talent markets focus on identities and credentials, LancersZK has these as basic features AND will be the first to focus on UX and ease of use to a wider userbase.
+While many on-chain talent markets focus on identities and credentials, SuperLancersZK has these as basic features AND will be the first to focus on UX and ease of use to a wider userbase.

 We make it easy to transact inside the protocol by providing interoperable payments across different chains.
 And our digital reputation framework preserves privacy in payments, invoicing and encourages anonymous feedback.

-Self sovereign identities and verifiable credentials are also a core feature of LancersZK, and we are leveraging Polygon's zkEVM and Polygon ID to make it possible to mint NFT credentials on-chain in a decentralized manner transparent trustless manner.
+Self sovereign identities and verifiable credentials are also a core feature of SuperLancersZK, and we are leveraging Polygon's zkEVM and Polygon ID to make it possible to mint NFT credentials on-chain in a decentralized manner transparent trustless manner.

 All these features work well together to create a reimagined workplace for the on-chain future.

 ## Problems We're Solving

 40% of people lie on their resumes, and three out of four employers have caught a lie on someone's resume.
-With on-chain actions in LancersZK leaving a digital trail for everyone's skills and activities, people can make sure that user profiles are always accurate and truthful.
+With on-chain actions in SuperLancersZK leaving a digital trail for everyone's skills and activities, people can make sure that user profiles are always accurate and truthful.

 There is no decentralized job platform that allows for private transactions, and this could basically lead to issues like the whole public seeing how much you earn for a living.
-LancersZK solves this by enabling private transactions and even private job postings.
+SuperLancersZK solves this by enabling private transactions and even private job postings.

 ## Key Features: